bheston1/time-session-tracker/README.md

 Learning project.
 Simple console app that records time sessions to a local db file.

-Grab the zip from latest releases [here](https://github.com/bheston1/time-session-tracker/releases/latest) and run the exe or just use the installer
+Grab the zip from latest releases [here](https://github.com/bheston1/time-session-tracker/releases/latest) and run the exe

 # Requirements